tzarrsf/d2c-commerce-gtk-admin/README.md

 ### Organization

-This repository contains two versions of easily accessible code which can be used by Administrators or Developers in a tiral org to support self-enablement, skill-building and ultimately pursuit of Accredited Professional credentials.
+This repository contains two versions of easily accessible code which can be used by Administrators or Developers in a trial org to support self-enablement, skill-building and ultimately pursuit of Accredited Professional credentials.
+The older integration model code based on Aura and early LWR storefronts is located in the "code" folder at the root level.
+The newer integration model approach which became default in Spring '24 can be found in the codev2 folder.

 ### Applicability